Hon. Marcus Joseph Sieff, Baron Sieff of Brimpton1

 Edwin Rodney Smith, Baron Smith died on 1 July 1998.1

-Edwin Rodney Smith, Baron Smith was invested as a Fellow, Royal College of Surgeons (F.R.C.S.).1 He graduated with a Master of Surgery (M.S.).1 He was invested as a Knight Commander, Order of the British Empire (K.B.E.).1 He was created Baron Smith, of Marlow in the County of Buckinghamshire [U.K. Life Peer] on 13 July 1978.1
+He was appointed Fellow, Royal College of Surgeons (F.R.C.S.)1 He graduated with a Master of Surgery (M.S.)1 He was appointed Knight Commander, Order of the British Empire (K.B.E.)1 He was created Baron Smith, of Marlow in the County of Buckinghamshire [U.K. Life Peer] on 13 July 1978.1

 Citations